YasserKhaloufi/TGCPkmnPricing/README.md

 This project aims to interact with users through a Discord bot or a quick terminal application to provide information about Pokemon cards.

+## APIs Used

+This project uses the following APIs:

+- [Pokemon TCG API](https://pokemontcg.io/): This API is used to fetch information about Pokemon cards.

+Remember to obtain your own API keys for these services and place them in the `secret.py` file as `TCG_API_KEY`.

 ## Structure

 The project is structured into four main modules: